traefik-workshops/traefik-hub-oci-apim-use-cases/traefik_apigateway/README.md

 ## 2. Test Your API

-Test your API with the following curl request:
+Get a JWT token using your IdP and test your API with the following curl request:

 ```bash
 curl --location -k 'https://<External_IP>/teamoci3/' \